Get help right away!

 Health Center – (413) 748-3175

 - Services are available during regular office hours.
-Provides health services including sexually transmitted infection testing and emergency contraception.
+The Center provides general health services including sexually transmitted infection testing and emergency contraception.

-- For additional assistance, please contact Deputy Title IX Coordinator for School of Professional and Continuing Studies: Camille Elliott, MS, CAGS; Associate Director of Student Services (413) 748-3978 263 Alden Street Springfield, MA 01109
+- For additional assistance, please contact Deputy Title IX Coordinator for Online and Regional Campus Students: Camille Elliott, MS, CAGS; Associate Director of Student Services (413) 748-3978 263 Alden Street Springfield, MA 01109

-Interim Remedies: When the College receives a report of gender-based misconduct interim remedies to prevent further acts of misconduct and to provide a safe educational and/or work environment are implemented as necessary.
-The College will determine the necessity and scope of any interim remedies on a case-by-case basis.
-Even when a person involved in the Title IX process does not specifically request that protective action be taken, the College may choose to impose interim remedies at its discretion to monitor the safety of any individual, the broader College community, or the integrity of the review process.
+Supportive Measures: When the College receives a report of gender-based misconduct supportive measures to prevent further acts of misconduct and to provide a safe educational and/or work environment are implemented as necessary.
+The College will determine the necessity and scope of any supportive measures on a case-by-case basis.
+Even when a person involved in the Title IX process does not specifically request that protective action be taken, the College may choose to impose supportive measures at its discretion to monitor the safety of any individual, the broader College community, or the integrity of the review process.

 Such measures include, but are not limited to: